furier/websync/README.md

 - **Path autocompletion** for both localhost and remote targets when just typing the paths manually in the path list for each task.
 - **ssh-copy-id** to remote targets through the web interface on the hosts tab.

+## Collaborate

+- Collaborators are very welcome, contact me!
+- Pull requests are also welcome, fork me and send me a pull request!

 ## Contact

 - Authors
   - Sander Struijk - sander.struijk@gmail.com

 ## LICENSE - MIT